Christian Stress Release

 High Stress (Fight, Flight, Freeze)

-When our brains sense that we are not safe and need to be active, we are in the state of Fight, Flight or Freeze.
+When your brain senses that you’re not safe and need to be active, you’re in the state of Fight, Flight or Freeze.
 This is the state of High Stress (or Anxiety).

-This is where our nervous systems are unbalanced and in the state of survival.
-We’re experiencing a panic/anxiety attack, or PTSD trigger.
+This is where your nervous system is unbalanced and in the state of survival.
+You’re experiencing a panic/anxiety attack, or trauma trigger.

-In this state we are physically hyperventilating, distracted and convinced the world is trying destroy us.
-We’ll do anything to stop the noise in front of us, so that we can be ok.
+In this state you’re physically hyperventilating, distracted and convinced the world is trying destroy you.
+You’ll do anything to stop the noise in front of you, so that you can be ok.

-Physiologically we may be experiencing an even higher heart rate, even faster breathing and paler skin.
+Physiologically you may be experiencing an even higher heart rate, even faster breathing and paler skin.
 This also comes with shortness of breath, tunnel vision, sweaty palms, upset stomach, loose bowels, etc.

-1. When we live in the state of Moderate Stress for too long.
+1. When you live in the state of Moderate Stress for too long.

-2. When bigger things come our way in life.
-These could be physical or emotional, and are too much for us to handle.
+2. When bigger things come your way in life.
+These could be physical or emotional, and are too much for you to handle.

-This is not the clinical diagnosis of Anxiety, but the anxious state of the nervous system to protect us from danger.
+This is not the clinical diagnosis of Anxiety, but the anxious state of the nervous system to protect you from danger.

 In the next post we’ll take a deep dive into the differences between Fight, Flight and Freeze.
-This will helps us understand the state of High Stress even more.
-From there we can find the right resources to help us get out of it.
+This will help you understand the state of High Stress even more.
+From there you can find the right resources to help you get out of it.

 Is Bad Stress Bad?

-Both kinds of bad stress, while difficult to live with, keep us safe, protected and alive in this world.
+Both kinds of bad stress, while difficult to live with, keep you safe, protected and alive in this world.

 We’ll explore how that all works in later posts.
 For now, just know this:

 This world is evil.
-Satan is always trying to steal, kill and destroy us.
-God designed us to have self-protective mechanisms imbedded inside of us.
-This keeps us alive in this world.
+Satan is always trying to steal, kill and destroy you.
+God designed you to have self-protective mechanisms imbedded inside of you.
+This keeps you alive in this world.

-These states of bad stress aren’t helping us when we’re not in physical danger.
+These states of bad stress aren’t helping you when you’re not in physical danger.
 However, they are there for a reason.
-God didn’t mess up in how He designed our brains.
-Satan just knows how to manipulate them to keep us stuck and stressed.
+God didn’t mess up in how He designed your brain.
+Satan just knows how to manipulate it to keep you stuck and stressed.

 The way to come out of this bad stress is through mental health.
-This includes both knowledge of how it works and techniques to help rebalance it.
-These techniques are designed to bring our nervous systems back to Rest and Digest.
+This includes both knowledge of how it works and the techniques (resources) to help rebalance it.
+These techniques are designed to bring your nervous system back to the state of Rest and Digest (the good stress of No Stress).

 You can learn about mental health and use techniques to rebalance yours in the Membership here.